 Cracked has an article about a TBN children's cartoon that is about the Biblical story of Samson.
 It shows family-unfriendly things such as Samson chasing an old man into an alley and killing him (and you can hear his screams), singing a song about Samson basically committing arson, and saying that Samson enjoyed seeking pleasure from the ladies, then showing him at the home of a "lady of the night".

 Several Let's Play videos of Minecraft fall into this territory.
-Minecraft itself is an all-ages game, but the commentary on it is generally unsuitable for kids for several LP groups such as the Yogscast Minecraft Series or Achievement Hunter.
+Minecraft itself is an all-ages game, but the commentary on it is generally unsuitable for kids for several LP groups such as the Minecraft series made by the Yogscast or Achievement Hunter.
 The creations and skin system also fall into this to an extent, as you can build anything or have your character appear as pretty much anything.

 Several stories on Not Always Right show that some parents believe "animation" automatically equals "suitable for children."